 The old age benefits are based on retirement savings for each employee, coupled with annual retirement credits and interest (there is no possibility to credit negative interest).
 At retirement age, the insured members can choose whether to take a pension for life, which includes a spouse's pension, or a lump sum.
 In addition to retirement benefits, the plan benefits also include disability and death benefits.
 Insured members may also buy into the scheme to improve their pension provision up to the maximum amount permitted under the rules of the plan and may withdraw funds early for the purchase of a residential property for their own use subject to limitations under Swiss law.
 On leaving employment with us, retirement savings are transferred to the pension institution of the new employer or to a vested benefits institution.
 This type of benefit may result in pension payments varying considerably between individual years.
 In defining the benefits, the minimum requirements of the BVG and its implementing provisions must be observed.
 The BVG defines the minimum pensionable salary and the minimum retirement credits.
 In Switzerland, the minimum interest rate applicable to these minimum retirement savings is set by the Swiss Federal Council at least once every two years.
-In 2015 the rate was 1.75% and for 2016 it is 1.25%.
+In 2017 the rate was 1.00% and for 2018 it is expected to remain at 1.00%.